redhat-performance/jetlag/docs/tips-and-vars.md

 ## Extra vars for by-path disk reference

 > [!TIP]
-> For bare-metal deployment of OCP 4.13 or greater it is advisable to
+> For multi node deployment of OCP 4.13 or greater it is advisable to
 > set the extra vars for by-path reference for the installation as sometimes disk
 > names get swapped during boot discovery (e.g., sda and sdb).
 Using the PCI
 > paths (in a homogeneous Scale or Performance lab cloud) should be consistent across